lluisalemanypuig/elo-chess-tracker/README.md

 ## Adding new users

-To log into the site for the first time, use a default admin user, such as `mikhail.botvinnik`.
-Then, create a new admin user.
-Log out of the website, stop the server process, and then remove the files of the default users.
+To log into the site for the first time, use the default admin user `admin`.
+Its password is `admin`.
+Then, create a new "Admin" user with a different username and password.
+Give that user a proper first and last names.
+Then, log out of the website, stop the server process, and then remove the `admin` file from the database.
 This will leave the site with a single user, the one you have just created.